-CS20S COMPUTER SCIENCE 20S
+CS20S COMPUTER SCIENCE 20S CREDIT: 1

 Understanding different dimensions of computing is part of the necessary skill set for an educated person in the 21st century.
 Whether you want to be a scientist, develop the latest application, or just know what it really means when someone says, "the computer made a mistake", studying computing will provide you with valuable knowledge.
-This course will provide an introduction to computational thinking and writing computer programs.
-Students will create their own computer applications to solve a variety of real-world problems and enhance their communication and problem-solving skills at the same time.
+This course will introduce computational thinking and writing computer programs.
+Students will create their own computer applications to solve a variety of real-world problems and enhance their communication and problemsolving skills at the same time.

-CS30S COMPUTER SCIENCE 30S
+CS30S COMPUTER SCIENCE 30S CREDIT: 1